foundry-rs/starknet-foundry/docs/src/testing/gas-etimation.md

 ## Displaying estimated gas

-When the test ends with no errors, estimated gas is displayed this way:
+When the test passes with no errors, estimated gas is displayed this way:
 ```shell
 [PASS] tests::simple_test, gas: ~0.1
 ```